TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Related Work

 \subsection{Optimization-Based 3D Grounding}

-Traditional methods for grounding language in 3D, such as ScanRefer \cite{scanrefer} and OpenScene \cite{openscene3d} operate on pre-scanned 3D point cloud and posed images as input.
+Traditional methods for grounding language in 3D, such as ScanRefer \cite{scanrefer} and OpenScene \cite{openscene3d} operate on pre-scanned 3D point clouds and posed images as input.
 While effective, they are limited by the requirement of a pre-existing, high-quality 3D map.

 More recent neural rendering approaches achieve dense 3D grounding by distilling semantic features into implicit representations.

-Neural rendering methods distill semantic features into implicit scene representations.
 LERF~\cite{lerf} embeds multi-scale CLIP features into NeRF via volume rendering, enabling open-vocabulary 3D queries.
 LangSplat~\cite{langsplat} extends this to 3D Gaussian Splatting by using SAM to segment training images, extracting hierarchical CLIP features, and attaching compressed representations to each Gaussian.
 FMGS~\cite{fmgs} uses multi-resolution hash encoding to represent CLIP and DINO features more efficiently.
 LEGS~\cite{yu2024legs} and SemanticSplat~\cite{semanticsplat} similarly augment Gaussians with semantic attributes distilled from foundation models.
 While SemanticSplat employs feed-forward feature prediction, it still requires a pre-computed 3DGS reconstruction from calibrated images.
-These methods share fundamental limitations: they require calibrated camera poses and per-scene reconstruction (10 to 45 minutes).
+These methods share fundamental limitations: they require calibrated camera poses and per-scene reconstruction or optimization (10 to 45 minutes).
 TrianguLang operates in a feed-forward manner on uncalibrated images, processing new scenes without any optimization.

-Any6D \cite{any6d} estimates the 6D pose of novel objects in a feed-forward manner but and lacks language supervision.
-Recent work such as Segment Any 3D Gaussians \cite{SAGA}, and Click-Gaussian \cite{clickgauss} extend 3D segmentation to Gaussian Splatting but require clicks or pre-computed masks rather than end-to-end language grounding.
+Any6D \cite{any6d} estimates the 6D pose of novel objects in a feed-forward manner but operates at object-level granularity and lacks language supervision.
+Recent work such as Segment Any 3D Gaussians \cite{SAGA} and Click-Gaussian \cite{clickgauss} extend 3D segmentation to Gaussian Splatting but require clicks or pre-computed masks rather than end-to-end language grounding.